 Museum Administration, Master of Arts

-This program is accredited by the National Association of Schools of Art and Design (NASAD).
+The M.A. in Museum Administration at St. John’s is approved by the National Association of Schools of Art and Design (NASAD).

 Susan Rosenberg, Ph.D.

 Associate Professor of Art History

 St. John's University